Fall 2018 Courses

 - MLCS 602 History of Translation (Dr. Lynn Penrod)

 The main objective of this course is to familiarize students with the history of translation and theoretical issues associated with it.
 In all aspects of the course, emphasis will be placed on the contributions made by translators to the intellectual and cultural history of literature and other arts.
 The roles of the translator, and of translation, will be analyzed diachronically in order to gain some understanding of how translation has been practiced, perceived, and applied over the centuries.
+Students will participate in group discussion and often work in pairs or small teams, so it is imperative to come to class prepared to discuss assigned readings and weekly assignments.
 On completion of this course students will be able to (a) demonstrate an understanding of issues in translation history; (b) demonstrate an advanced knowledge in translation strategies; (c) demonstrate an awareness of issues surrounding the translation of poetry, prose, and nonliterary texts from an historical perspective.

 - MLCS 620 Applied Linguistics: Second Language Acquisition and Bilingualism (Dr. Evangelia Daskalaki)